-Staff recommends that the City Council - after independent review, consideration, analysis of staff's report and the information presented, oral and written testimony by all parties and persons of the public, and the record as a whole - review and accept the recommendation of the Planning Commission for approval of the Development Agreements, but with City Council's approvals and findings as listed herein below.
-However, the City Council may make a determination of approval or denial on any of the seven (7) Development Agreement applications being presented as part of this report.
+Staff recommends that the City Council take into account, CCP staff's prior recommendation of Nos.
+18-023 and 18-052 (to the Planning Commission) and also the good faith efforts made by No. 18-053, while taking into account that staff time has constraints and that the City is not bound to approve all or any CCP development agreement applications that come before it.
+Staff further recommends that the City Council - after independent review, consideration, analysis of staff's report and the information presented, oral and written testimony by all parties and persons of the public, and the record as a whole - review and make a determination of approval or denial on any of the eight (8) Development Agreement applications being presented as part of this report.

-- Approval by Introduction and First Reading of up to Seven (7) Uncodified Ordinances Approving Seven (7) Development Agreements for the Operation of Commercial Cannabis Activities, for Commercial Cannabis Permit Application Nos.
-18-004, 18-006, 18-009, 18-017, 18-036, 18-074 and 18-086; and - 2 Approval by Introduction and First Reading of up to Seven (7) Uncodified Ordinances approving the findings consistent with, and pursuant to, Government Code Section 65867.5; and - 3.
-Approve the Conditions of Approval (as also incorporated into the Development Agreements); and - 4.
-Approval by Introduction and First Reading of up to Seven (7) Uncodified Ordinances finding the Seven (7) Development Agreements are exempt from further CEQA review pursuant to Administrative Code, Title 14, Chapter 3, Section 15301(a), Class 1, Existing Facilities, because the Development Agreements include projects that consist of small additions, expansions or alterations to existing structures where there will be negligible or no expansion of the existing structures and/or uses; and pursuant to said findings, direct staff to prepare and file corresponding Notices of Exemption; and - 5.
-Direct staff to assign the Uncodified Ordinances and the Development Agreements the next number in order.
+- Consideration of Denial or Approval by Introduction and First Reading of up to Eight (8) Uncodified Ordinances Approving Eight (8) Development Agreements for the Operation of Commercial Cannabis Activities, for Commercial Cannabis Permit Application Nos.
+18-023, 18-031, 18-043, 18-052, 18-053, 18-064, 18-065, and 18-094. - 2 Consideration of Denial or Approval by Introduction and First Reading of up to Eight (8) Uncodified Ordinances approving the findings consistent with, and pursuant to, Government Code Section 65867.5; and - 3.
+Consideration of Denial or Approval of the Conditions of Approval (as also incorporated into the Development Agreements); and - 4.
+Consideration of Denial or Approval by Introduction and First Reading of up to Eight (8) Uncodified Ordinances finding the Eight (8) Development Agreements are exempt from further CEQA review pursuant to Administrative Code, Title 14, Chapter 3, Section 15301(a), Class 1, Existing Facilities, because the Development Agreements include projects that consist of small additions, expansions or alterations to existing structures where there will be negligible or no expansion of the existing structures and/or uses; and pursuant to said findings, direct staff to prepare and file corresponding Notices of Exemption; and